-On June 27, 2008, Appellant timely filed an Application for Rehearing from the May 28, 2008 Opinion and Order pursuant to R.C.
-4903.10.
-Appellant's Application for Rehearing was denied with respect to the issues raised in this appeal by an Entry on Rehearing entered in Appellee's Journal on July 23, 2008.
+On June 27, 2008, Appellant timely filed an Application for Rehearing from the May 28, 2008 Opinion and Order pursuant to R.C. §4903.10.
+Appellant's Application for Rehearing was denied with respect to the issues raised in this appeal by an Entry on Rehearing entered in the Appellee's Journal on July 23, 2008.

-Appellant files this Notice of Appeal complaining and alleging that Appellee's May 28, 2008 Opinion and Order, and the July 23, 2008 Entry on Rehearing are unlawful and unreasonable, and the Appellee erred as a matter of law, in the following respects that were raised in Appellant's Application for Rehearing:
+Appellant complains and alleges that Appellee's May 28, 2008 Opinion and Order and July 23, 2008 Entry on Rehearing are unlawful, unjust and unreasonable, and the Appellee erred as a matter of law, in the following respects that were raised in Appellant's Application for Rehearing: